apiad/lovelaice/README.md

 Here are some features under active development:

+- Integrate with `instructor` for robust JSON responses.
-- Integrate `rich` for better CLI experience.
+- Integrate with `rich` for better CLI experience.
 - Keep conversation history in context.
 - Read files and answer questions about their content.
 - Create and modify notes, emails, calendar entries, etc.